 Integrating Franchise Marketing with Local Marketing is Key

-In summary, it’s crucial to localize the marketing message wherever possible, and to empower local specific messaging at a regional or single location.
-A successful franchise marketing budget should allocate a portion of the budget to focus on local online marketing, and not just advertising within a region (as less than 2% of local businesses think pay per click advertising is effective).
-The messaging needs to be tailored to the region, while considering the area’s demographics and culture, and fit into the dynamics of franchise brand control and local franchisee enablement – no small feat.
+A successful franchise marketing budget should allocate a portion to focus on local online marketing, and not just advertising within a region (as less than 2% of local businesses think pay per click advertising is effective).
+The messaging needs to be tailored to the region, while considering the area’s demographics and culture and fit into the dynamics of franchise brand control and local franchisee enablement — no small feat.

-For a path to a successful local franchise marketing strategy, check out our most recent franchise whitepaper, Who Owns Local Marketing?
+For a path to a successful local franchise marketing strategy, check out our most recent franchise white paper, Who Owns Local Marketing?
 Examining the Franchisor/Franchisee Gap.
-The white paper explores how multi-unit enterprises and franchises can monetize local Internet marketing and how to narrow the growing gap between corporate HQ and their local retail locations.
+The white paper explores how multi-unit enterprises and franchises can monetize local online marketing and narrow the growing gap between corporate HQ and local retail locations.